oercompbiomed/CBM101/README.md

 ## Instructions for teachers
 This course is created and maintained as an international effort.
-The following guidelines define the organzation of the teaching material.
+The following guidelines describe the organization of the teaching material.

 ### General layout
-The topics and subtopics should mirror the structure on [Bibsys](http://www.bibsys.no/en/).
+The topics and subtopics mirrors the structure on [Bibsys](http://www.bibsys.no/en/).
 Each exercise notebook should have a specific entry with a link to it in Bibsys.

 A typical notebook should follow the structure of the given **[template](https://github.com/oercompbiomed/CBM101/blob/master/Template-Topic/template_subtopic1/template.ipynb)** and therefore contains a title with a short description, installation instructions, a cell for loading data and packages, and then exercises accompanied by code (if necessary) and questions.